Skip to main content

 Make Tool Step 6

-1. Configure the Make tool for your AI Assistant: Go to Cubeo AI app in the AI Assistant Tools tab and select Make tool, then click configure.
+1. Configure the Make tool for your AI Agent: Go to Cubeo AI app in the AI Agent Tools tab and select Make tool, then click configure.

 Make Tool Step 7